MicrosoftDocs/SupportArticles-docs/Teams/teams-administration/fix-new-teams-installation-issues.md

 ## Update and restart message in the title bar

-Issue: After a user opts in to the new Teams, they might receive an **Update and restart** message in the title bar.
+After a user opts in to the new Teams, they might receive an **Update and restart** message in the title bar.

-Action: This message is expected behavior.
+This message is expected behavior.
 Select the link to restart the app.

 ## Windows 10 users receive an error message

-Issue: Windows 10 users receive the following error message when they download and install the new Teams:
+Windows 10 users receive the following error message when they download and install the new Teams:

 > We've run into an issue

-Action: [Download and install WebView2 Runtime](https://developer.microsoft.com/microsoft-edge/webview2/#download-section).
+To fix this issue, [download and install WebView2 Runtime](https://developer.microsoft.com/microsoft-edge/webview2/#download-section).
 Then, restart the Teams desktop app and try again.

 ## Some people don't see the toggle to opt in